choopsit/my_debian/README.md

 # my\_debian

-personal debian xfce/gnome config (tested on 12.x "bookworm" and sid)
+personal debian xfce (tested on 12.x "bookworm" and sid)

 ---------

 ## how to

 run "**install.sh**" to deploy.

-then choose desktop configuration to apply: xfce or gnome

 */!\ WARNING: some applications you previously installed could be uninstalled during the process if they are or depend on one of the packages listed in "config/pkg/xfce\_useless"*